 These calculations are for education only and do not replace clinical advice, diagnosis, or treatment.
 Always confirm medical decisions with a qualified healthcare professional.

 With coffee and diabetes, a one-day experiment is often too noisy.
-A more helpful question is whether the same drink, at the same time, repeatedly leads to a meaningful rise.
-If the answer is yes, you can discuss practical options with your clinician or registered dietitian.
+A better question is whether the same drink, at the same time, repeatedly leads to a meaningful rise.
+If yes, you can discuss practical options with your clinician or registered dietitian.

 Do not use coffee testing to justify stopping medication, skipping meals, or changing insulin.
 If readings are often above your target range, the next step is a care-plan review.
 If readings are often low, especially with insulin or medicines that increase insulin release, seek guidance promptly.